Kamuish/ASTRA/docs/index.md

 ## Issues and contribution

 Management of any issues to the code, as well as external contribution is done through the *github* repository

+# Changelog

+## V1.0

+- Original commit, as transposed from sBART internals
+- Addition of CARMENES and MAROON-X as valid instruments for analysis